clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 As you may have noticed, commands start with `/` and may contain latin letters, numbers and underscores.
 We can suggest to the user what commands our bot understands by providing this information to BotFather.
 Doing so enables command suggestions where typing a `/` shows the user a list of available commands (more on this later).

-For this section, we'll program our cat bot such that it would be able to recognize and behave *differently* provided the following commands:
+For this section, we'll program our catbot such that it would be able to recognize and behave *differently* provided the following commands:

 | Command | Description |
 | --- | --- |